dvedhire/SourceForVLS/README.md

 # SourceForVLS
-Web page to deploy using CodeDeploy
+Deploy a web page using CodeDeploy